 An elevated test result could also indicate serious conditions such as hyperparathyroidism or leukemia.
 Both diseases affect your bones as well as other parts of your body.

 If you have a positive test, further tests will probably be necessary.
-These will determine what type of bone disease you may have.
+These tests will determine what type of bone disease you may have.